brian3kb/digichain/latest/keyboard-shortcuts.md

  - Check Sample Row Button : Will select all samples between the highlighted sample and the clicked sample (inclusive).
 Ctrl+Shift+Click will de-select.
  - E : Opens the editor panel for the currently highlighted sample, with the file name and path inputs editable, and the filename input keyboard focused.
  - Truncate / Crush : Shows popup to enter a custom value.
+ - Sample Slice : In slicing panel, toggles looping the clicked slice (for .ot exports).

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.